jacobvarner/100-days-of-code/r1-log.md

 ### R1D9

 I finished the freeCodeCamp lessons that start to show how React and Redux interact with eachother.
 I started making the components on both the React and Redux side that are needed to create a simple messagin app.
 Tomorrow I will learn how to tie the individual pieces from both frameworks together to make a functioning app.

+### R1D10

+Completed the last few lessons in the React and Redux section of freeCodeCamp which focused on tying the two frameworks together.
+After completing the final lessons of the front-end framework certificate, I am ready to complete the projects.
+I went ahead and started building the Random Quote Machine today but only had time to finish the HTML and CSS.